PHILADELPHIA BIO, the flagship annual event in biomedicine and biotechnologies takes place in the Cellicon Valley on June 3–6 this year.

 “We would like Skolkovo startups to become global market players”

-“It so happened that the system of compensating for health care and medicine services in the United States is the richest in the world,” says Kirill Kaem, Senior Vice President of the Skolkovo Foundation for Innovations.
-“In the US the legislation is such that regulatory bodies or taxpayers do not get to select who to treat – one cancer patient of 10,000 people with influenza.
+“It so happened that the system of compensating for health care and medicine services in the United States, “the richest in the world,” says Kirill Kaem, Senior Vice President of the Skolkovo Foundation for Innovations.
+“In the US the legislation is such that regulatory bodies or taxpayers do not get to select who to treat – one cancer patient or 10,000 people with influenza.
 The answer is: both.
 On the one hand, this makes the United States the most attractive market for developers and for testing new medications, but on the other it also poses certain threats for the health care system.”

 Kirill Kaem, Senior Vice President for Innovations, Skolkovo Foundation.
 Photo: Sk.ru